DevOps

 1. Deploying Conventional CI/CD Ttools on Kubernetes

 First, you can take CI/CD software that is designed to run anywhere and deploy it inside a Kubernetes cluster.
-The advantage of setting up a CI/CD pipeline on Kubernetes this way is that you can deploy virtually any CI/CD tool, even if it wasn’t designed to run on Kubernetes specifically.
+The advantage of setting up a CI/CD pipeline on Kubernetes this way is that you can deploy virtually any CI/CD tool, even if it wasn’t designed to run on Kubernetes specifically, while storing build artifacts in a container registry.
 You’ll also get some level of built-in scalability because Kubernetes will automatically deploy and scale the software for you.

 As an example of this approach, imagine you want to deploy Jenkins on Kubernetes.
 To do this, first set up the Jenkins Help repo by running the following Helm commands: